artubric/transmission-rest/README.md

 # transmission-rest

-is a CRUD REST interface for transmission's RPC.
+a CRUD REST interface for transmission's RPC.
 Written in Go using `github.com/hekmon/transmissionrpc/v2`

 ### Configuration

 Empty config files are stored in `config\.env.[local|prod]`<BR>
 If `IS_PROD` env variable is set to true, then env.prod is used.
 Otherwise env.local <br>
+Config sample: <br>

 ```
 # transmission (if running in docker on localhost, use "host" network driver to reach transmission host)